Albuquerque Extended Stay Rentals

 Choose from One Bed, Two Bed or Premium King/Queen rooms.

 Find your temporary home away from home at our InTown Suites Albuquerque extended stay property.
-Our guest rooms are set up like fully furnished, apartment-style accommodations with everything you need to stay a week or longer.
+Our guest rooms are set up like fully furnished, with apartment-style accommodations and everything you need to stay a week or longer.
+We even have giant 42" HD TVs!
 At 4676 Commerce Avenue, we are located near many of Albuquerque's shops, restaurants, public transportation and more.

 4676 Commerce Avenue, NE, 87107